grijjy/GrijjyDeployMan/README.md

 # Grijjy Deployment Manager
-The Grijjy Deployment Manager (DeployMan) is a tool to simplify the deployment of files and folders for iOS and Android apps written in Delphi.
+The Grijjy Deployment Manager (DeployMan) is a tool to simplify the deployment of files and folders for Android, iOS, MacOS and Linux apps written in Delphi.
 It is especially useful if you need to deploy a lot of files, such as 3rd party SDKs.

 ## Usage